Do police officers need training to intervene when they see another cop apply excessive force?

 "When you intervene, you have the ability to potentially save a life or a career," Shaun Ferguson, superintendent of the New Orleans Police Department, wrote in a staff memo.

-Training officers how and when to intervene, while mandatory in New Orleans and is being developed by other law enforcement agencies nationwide.
-It is not done in Minneapolis.
+Training officers how and when to intervene, while mandatory in New Orleans and being developed by other law enforcement agencies nationwide, is not done in Minneapolis.

 Erik Misselt, interim executive director of the Minnesota Peace Officer Standards and Training board, which does initial training of officers and issues licenses, said he's unaware of any law enforcement peer intervention training in the state.